darkraiden/te-api/README.md

 ### Expose NextBus Endpoints

-The ThousandEyes API allows you to get the result of any get request to NextBus API.
-To see which endpoints are available, you can interrogate `127.0.0.1:5000/dumpServices` which will return a Json with all the endpoint available to add as URI. eg
+The ThousandEyes API allows you to get the result of any `GET` request to NextBus API.
+To see which endpoints are available, you can interrogate `127.0.0.1:5000/dumpServices` which will return a Json with all the endpoints available to add as URI. eg

 ```
 127.0.0.1:5000/schedule?r=6
 ```

-The above will return all the schedules for the Route 6.
+The above will return all the schedules of the Route 6.

 If want to show all the available commands, try to interrogate `127.0.0.1:5000/dumpServices` - it'll return a list of NextBus endpoints.